mattermost/docs/source/deployment/advanced-permissions.rst

 .. note::

-  Permissions for channel renaming, editing header, and editing purpose are currently grouped in a single permission.
+  Permissions for channel renaming, editing the header, and editing the channel purpose are currently grouped in a single permission.
 These will be split into separate permissions in a future release.

 **Restrict who can create channels, in specific teams**